Manuel Ugarte (footballer)

 Ugarte came through Fénix's youth academy, being promoted to the first-team in 2016.
-In December 2021, he joined Portuguese Primeira Liga side Famalicão.
-Following an impressive half-season, Ugarte signed for fellow Primeira Liga side Sporting CP, winning the Taça da Liga in his first season.
+In December 2021, he joined Portuguese Primeira Liga club Famalicão.
+Following an impressive half-season, Ugarte signed for fellow Primeira Liga club Sporting CP, winning the Taça da Liga in his time with the club.
+In July 2023, he joined Paris Saint-Germain for a transfer worth €60 million.
+In August 2024, he joined Manchester United for a fee of €50 million.

-Ugarte is a former youth international for Uruguay, representing his country at various youth levels, being part of the team that finished in third place in the 2020 CONMEBOL Pre-Olympic Tournament.
+Ugarte is a former youth international for Uruguay, representing the country at under-20 and under-23 levels.
 He made his senior international debut in 2021.
+He represented Uruguay at the 2024 Copa América and was named in the Team of the Tournament.

 Club career

 Fénix

 Born in Montevideo, Ugarte started his football career in the youth ranks of local club City Park, before joining Fénix's youth setup, being promoted to the first-team at the age of 15 by manager Rosario Martínez.
 Shortly after, he was included in the 30-man to compete in the 2016 Copa Sudamericana.

-He made his professional debut on 4 December 2016, replacing Agustín Canobbio in the 83rd minute in a 4–1 league win against Danubio.
-In doing so, he became the youngest ever player in the 21st century to play professionally in Uruguay (aged 15 years and 233 days).
+Ugarte made his professional debut on 4 December 2016, replacing Agustín Canobbio in the 83rd minute in a 4–1 league win against Danubio.
+By doing so, he became the youngest ever player in the 21st century to play professionally in Uruguay (aged 15 years and 233 days).
 Initially Ugarte played as a striker, before being converted to a midfielder.

-Under Juan Ramón Carrasco, Ugarte was entrusted to play more regularly, being named club captain at age of 18 and scoring his first goal on 10 March 2019 in a 2–0 win against Racing Club, as he went on to make 14 appearances in the Uruguayan Primera División.
+Under Juan Ramón Carrasco, Ugarte was entrusted to play more regularly, being named club captain aged 18 and scoring his first goal on 10 March 2019 in a 2–0 win against Racing Club, as he went on to make 14 appearances in the Uruguayan Primera División.
 On 29 October 2020, Ugarte assisted Luciano Nequecaur goal in the albivioletas 3–1 over Huachipato in the first leg of the 2020 Copa Sudamericana.
 Overall, he made 57 appearances for the club and scored one goal.